osm2go/osm2go/INSTALL.md

 could cause massive chaos in case the application also needs the system OpenSSL version for some reason.

-So, one needs to set up a static CURL that will be linked directly into OSM2go.
+So, one needs to set up a static curl that will be linked directly into OSM2go.

 Download the latest version from https://curl.haxx.se and unpack it.
 Then do
 this: